 What is a "makerspace"?
 Good question!
 A makerspace is an invention zone, a learning space and a creative environment.
 It's a place for students to get involved directly in their learning.
 They learn based on interest; they collaborate with peers; they test scientific and artistic principles first hand; they have a blast!

-During the summers of 2015, 2016 and 2017, students at Gayle enrolled in our "GMS Maker Camp".
+During the summers from 2015 - 2018, students at Gayle have enrolled in our "GMS Maker Camp".
 They learned about the design process, iteration and collaboration while building rockets, making music, 3D printing and learning Scratch programming.
 GMS Makers then went on to teach some of those skills to fifth grade students enrolled in our Jump Start program.
 To see more maker projects in action at the GMS Library find @SekingerN on Twitter.